newdigate/teensy-variable-playback/README.md

 * build hex file

 If you run the commands below from the root repository directory, it will build the teensy-variable-playback library and all the examples.

-If you run then from any sub-directory it will build everything under the sub-directory.
+If you run them from a sub-directory, it will build everything under the sub-directory.
 (You might need to adjust relative path in ```-DCMAKE_TOOLCHAIN_FILE:FILEPATH``` below)
 ``` sh
 > mkdir cmake-build-debug
 > cd cmake-build-debug